Get Thee out of Writer's Block

-Whether an author believes that writer’s block is a cognitive inhibition of what to write an excuse for procrastination, it is tough to write. things can interfere with writing, such as stress, deadlines, meeting others’ agendas, perfectionism, fear, distractions,1, 2, & 3 or even the lack of pressure can start ’s block reduce creative momentum.
+Whether an author believes that writer’s block is a cognitive inhibition of what to write or an excuse for procrastination, there are times when it is tough to write.
+Numerous things can interfere with writing, such as stress, deadlines, meeting others’ agendas, perfectionism, fear, distractions,1, 2, & 3 or even the lack of pressure can start writer’s block reduce creative momentum.

 Causes of Writer’s Block

-The stress of perfectionism to each line and every sentence must before moving to the next sentence results in lost momentum and leads to an unfinished writing project.
+The stress of perfectionism to the point that each line and every sentence must be overhauled before moving to the next sentence results in lost momentum and leads to an unfinished writing project.

 Fear can immobilize a writer, often driven by self-doubt or negative self-talk, asking and enhancing the belief that “I can’t do this…,” or “Who am I, to think I can write this work…” Fear of critique by others can overwhelm, particularly if combined with the need to make it perfect before anyone sees the work.